 This brings us to one of the central insights of modern evolutionary theory: the teaching about the role of the survival of the fittest.
 Evolution is a matter of differential reproduction.
 Some individuals will project their genetic endowment into the future by having offspring that survive and other individuals will not.
 Life’s incredible fecundity assures that this filtering process will take place – consider the number of Dandelion seeds a single stalk hosts or the pine tree with its hundreds of cones each carrying a bundle of seeds, the thousands of individuals involved in polliwogs, sea turtles, squid and salmon spawnings.
 Only a few from these multitudes will find all the causes and conditions line up just as they must to nurture and maintain their individual lives until they in turn are able to produce their own germ cells.
 This is differential reproduction.

-Chance plays a large role in determining which seeds will sprout or which infants will reach adulthood but it is not the only factor at work.
+Chance, for all we can tell, plays a large role in determining which seeds will sprout or which infants will reach adulthood but it is not the only factor at work.
 The other determinants all involve how well the individual organism adapts to their environments.
 Adaptive skill applies to the internal environment where cybernetic balance maintains physiological integrity.
 Adaptive skill also applies to interactions with the external environment where the individual finds food, predators, mates and all the inanimate elemental forces both nurturing and threatening.

 An individual could be defined as that which happens at the interface of these internal and external environments.